ArnaudDeseau/ArnaudDeseau.github.io/_pages/about.md

 ---

 <div style="text-align: justify">
-I am a postdoctoral researcher in Economics at the <a href="https://www.amse-aixmarseille.fr/fr" target="_blank">Aix-Marseille School of Economics</a> (AMSE).</div>
+Welcome!</div>

 <div style="text-align: justify">
-<br/> <b>I am on the job market in the 2025-2026 academic year and available for interviews.</b></div>
+I am a postdoctoral researcher at the <a href="https://www.amse-aixmarseille.fr/fr" target="_blank">Aix-Marseille School of Economics</a> (AMSE) and <b>currently on the 2025-2026 job market</b>.
+I hold a Ph.D. in Economics from the Université catholique de Louvain (Belgium), completed under the supervision of <a href="https://perso.uclouvain.be/david.delacroix/" target="_blank">David de la Croix</a> and <a href="https://sites.google.com/view/helene-latzer/home" target="_blank">Hélène Latzer</a>.</div>

 <div style="text-align: justify">
-<br/> My research spans economic growth, comparative development, Malthusian dynamics and economic history.
-More specifically, my research centers on understanding the role of misallocation of factor of production (land and fixed capital) on productivity and long-run development.
-Another strand of my research studies the co-evolution of economic and demographic forces (Malthusian trap) before the Industrial Revolution.
-My research interests also include the historical evolution of access to justice.</div>
+<br/> My research interests are in Development Economics, Economic History and Law & Economics, with a focus on France in the 18th-19th century period and on pre-modern Europe.</div>

 <div style="text-align: justify">
 <br/> Prior to joining the University of Aix-Marseille, I obtained my PhD at the UCLouvain (Belgium) in co-tutelle with the Université Saint-Louis - Bruxelles (Belgium) under the supervision of <a href="https://perso.uclouvain.be/david.delacroix/" target="_blank">David de la Croix</a> and <a href="https://sites.google.com/view/helene-latzer/home" target="_blank">Hélène Latzer</a>.</div>